Dual Diagnosis: PTSD

 Causes of PTSD and Substance Use Disorders

 People can experience depression, anxiety and stress even if they have not been exposed to traumatic events, and so anyone can develop a substance use disorder.
-However, when PTSD and substance abuse are co-occurring, a crucial element of treatment planning is to analyse the trauma and work towards it.

 Examples of traumatic events that can result in PTSD include:

-- Loss, including death and divorce
+1. Loss, including death and divorce

-- Military experience
+2. Military experience

-- Serious accidents
+3. Serious accidents

-- Childhood trauma
+4. Childhood trauma

-- Neglect
+5. Neglect

-- Experiencing a natural disaster
+6. Experiencing a natural disaster

-- Abuse
+7. Abuse

-- Bullying
+8. Bullying

-PTSD can be caused by a single traumatic incident, or from repeated harmful or dangerous occurrences.
 Certain occupations make people more prone to being exposed to dangerous situations, including paramedics, doctors, veterans, and firefighters.

-It is no surprise then that the incidence of alcoholism in certain professions is often higher than that in the general population.
-Strikingly, it is those in the mining industry – which involves working long, often irregular shifts in perilous conditions – who reported the highest rates of heavy drinking of any occupation, at 17.5%4.
+Strikingly, it is those in the mining industry – which involves working long, often irregular shifts in perilous conditions – who reported the highest rates of heavy drinking of any occupation, at 17.5%.
+[5]

-PTSD tends to exaggerate the ‘fight-or-flight response in those affected, and so can be especially devastating for those who work in high-risk jobs.
+PTSD tends to exaggerate the ‘fight-or-flight’ response in those affected, and so can be especially devastating for those who work in high-risk jobs.
 People with PTSD who work in stressful jobs have therefore been known to rely on liquid courage to help steel their nerves.

 Why Self-Medicating for PTSD is Harmful